 - SCUBA diving experience and qualifications sufficient for registration on the UTAS dive register; current Australian driver's licence

 - Ability to use R for statistical analyses

 - Familiarity with general ecological and marine species literature

 Additional desirable selection criteria specific to this project:

 - Evidence of publication of research in peer-reviewed literature

 - Proficiency in one or more programming languages (e.g., Python, C/C++, MATLAB)

 - Familiarity with general ecological and marine threatened species literature

-- Contact the Primary Supervisor, Dr Andrew Trotter to discuss your suitability and the project's requirements; and
+- Contact Dr Andrew Trotter to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.